Meet the dedicated staff, interns, and volunteers at WAHA!

 Rebeka is a Graduate from Western Washington University with a BA in Communication studies and a Minor in Anthropology, during her schooling she experienced the powerful community of Bellingham and realized she wanted to positively impact this community to help it continue to grow.
 In school she has done various work with local nonprofit organizations and university organizations to bring to light issues, raise funds, and outreach to the community.
 This made her realize where to go after graduation and becoming an Americorp service member worked perfectly.
 She has lived in Washington her entire life with no plan on leaving anytime soon.
 During her free time you can find her training to become a certified yoga teacher, baking a variety of cookies, cakes, or desserts, and taking long walks getting lost in whatever music or podcast is currently on her mind.

 Lara Welker, MPH

-Convener for NW Life Passages & Whatcom Provider Council
+Convener for NW Life Passages,Skilled Nursing Facility Council, & Whatcom Provider Council

 Lara was the Program Manager at WAHA from 2009-2016.
-In 2016 she started her community health consulting practice, and is now pleased to be supporting NW Life Passages and the Whatcom Provider Council, two of WAHA’s collaborative initiatives.
+In 2016 she started her community health consulting practice, and is now pleased to be supporting NW Life Passages, Skilled Nursing Facility Council and the Whatcom Provider Council, three of WAHA’s collaborative initiatives.
 Lara has over 25 years’ experience with health education and program planning, implementation, and management in the public and non-profit sectors.
 She lives in Bellingham with her husband and daughter, and loves to garden.

 Director of Finance